Seeing October 7th Through the Lens of January 6th

 But, after a quick self-assessment, making sure I wasn’t wearing my underwear on the outside or anything too obviously wrong, I did my best to ignore that nagging voice and find another explanation.
 They could have been laughing about anything, there was absolutely no reason to conclude it related to me and yet the unpleasant knot remained in my stomach.

-However, had I went with that, even if I didn’t match across the room and command them, “do better!”
+However, had I gone with that, even if I didn’t match across the room and command them, “Do better!”
 Something that most definitely would have branded me as a weirdo even if they were guilty and did apologize.
-Even if I had simply allowed my own explanation of their actions to metastasize, it would be the root of a very toxic attitude which would further marginalize me.
+Even if I had simply allowed my own explanation of their actions to metastasize, it would be the root of a very toxic attitude that would further marginalize me.

 My initial interpretation, born of my anxieties, not their laughter across the room, was the real problem.
 Even if we banned all laughter or every snickering teenager girl were reprimanded for their feeding of male insecurities, had a plan been devised to force all girls to date short men as reparations for discrimination and height privilege be excoriated by leaders, the actual issue would never be solved.